Current Research and Education Community Advisory Board (RECAB) Members

 Edward T. Lewis, M.A., M.S.W.

-Mr. Edward Lewis is an 18-year resident of Sacramento (CA) and the associate project manager for Urban Strategies, Inc. and the Choice Neighborhood Implementation Grant in the Twin Rivers (Dos Rios) Community in Sacramento.
-Prior to this position he was an enforcement investigator with the Department of Consumer Affairs, Bureau for Private Postsecondary Education, 2014–2017, and a Manager with California Health & Wellness, 2013–2014.
-He received both his B.A. in Psychology and M.A. in Interdisciplinary Studies from CSU Chico (Chico State), while employed with Butte County, 1992–2000.
-He later received a second Master’s degree in social work (MSW) from CSU Sacramento (Sac State), 2000–2002, all while working for Yuba County DHHS - CPS.
+Edward Lewis is an 18-year resident of Sacramento (CA) and the associate project manager for Urban Strategies, Inc. and the Choice Neighborhood Implementation Grant in the Twin Rivers (Dos Rios) Community in Sacramento.
+Prior to this position he was an enforcement investigator with the Department of Consumer Affairs, Bureau for Private Postsecondary Education from 2014–2017, and a Manager with California Health & Wellness from 2013–2014.
+He received both his B.A. in Psychology and M.A. in Interdisciplinary Studies from CSU Chico (Chico State), while employed with Butte County from 1992–2000.
+He later received a second Master’s degree in social work (M.S.W.) from California State University Sacramento (Sac State) from 2000–2002, all while working for Yuba County DHHS - CPS.

-In 2005, he transitioned to the California Department of Social Services and worked as a consultant in the Kinship Care Policy & Support Unit, 2005–2007.
-He later accepted an adjunct lecturer position in the Division of Social Work at Sac State and served in that position for five years (2007–2012).
-Currently he is an active member of the UC Davis Clinical and Translational Science Center’s Research, Education and Community Advisory Board (RECAB) and the Chico State Alumni Association Board of Directors, and former member of Alta California Regional Center’s Board of Directors (2009–2015).
+In 2005, Lewis transitioned to the California Department of Social Services and worked as a consultant in the Kinship Care Policy & Support Unit.
+He later accepted an adjunct lecturer position in the Division of Social Work at Sac State and served in that position for five years from 2007–2012.
+Currently he is an active member of the UC Davis Clinical and Translational Science Center’s Research, Education and Community Advisory Board (RECAB) and the Chico State Alumni Association Board of Directors, and a former member of Alta California Regional Center’s Board of Directors from 2009–2015.

-Dr. Noureddine serves as an assistant professor at California State University, Sacramento (CSUS).
+Nassarine Noureddine serves as an assistant professor at California State University, Sacramento (CSUS).
 She has over 22 years of teaching experience in the US and overseas.
 She also serves as the founder and director of Saha Health Center, a community clinic serving the uninsured and the underserved public.
-She is the co-founder of the California Interprofessional Education Research Academy and presents nationally and internationally on IPE design, development, and assessment.
-Her research work focuses on diversity in nursing, cultural competence, interprofessional collaboration in education, simulation in nursing education, and Middle Eastern refugees in the US.
+She is the co-founder of the California Interprofessional Education Research Academy and presents nationally and internationally on interprofessional education design, development, and assessment.
+Her research work focuses on diversity in nursing, cultural competence, interprofessional collaboration in education, simulation in nursing education, and Middle Eastern refugees in the U.S.

 Anna Rosenbaum, M.S.W., M.P.H.